That can be confusing, and it’s not always easy to know which one is best.

 One way of addressing the quality issues with machine translation output is for a human translator to then review the MT text.

-We refer to this review as post-editing, and the type of translation as PEMT (post-editing machine translation).
+We refer to this review as post-editing, and the method as PEMT (post-editing machine translation).

 Post-editing can involve different steps and levels of complexity, and have different objectives and outcomes in mind.

-It is therefore essential that client and editor are on the same page as to what the editing process will and will not involve, and therefore the level of quality this process, and the type of translation itself, is expected to achieve.
+It is therefore essential that client and editor are on the same page as to what the editing process will and will not involve, and therefore the level of quality this process, and the translation method itself, is expected to achieve.